Economy of Porto Alegre: Currency

-Shown in figure 4 is the Brazilian Real.
+Shown in figure 4 is the Brazilian real.

 Exports

-The balance of trade of Rio Grande do Sul (of which Porto Alegre is the top exporter) between 2010-2017 was positive (i.e. the state exported more goods than they imported).
-In 2017 the states balance was $7.5 billion USD.
-The state accounts for roughly 10% of Brazil’s total exports; Porto Alegre contributing to at least 20% of this figure.
-Porto Alegre’s major exports include plastics, oil, grains, fruits, meat, vehicle parts, soybeans, leather, and rice.
-Because of Porto Alegre’s location; the cities port has always been a trading and logistics hub as it is a junction for 5 major rivers.
+The balance of trade of Rio Grande do Sul (of which Porto Alegre is the top exporter) between 2010 and 2017 was positive (i.e. the state exported more goods than they imported).
+In 2017 the states balance was US$7.5 billion.
+The state accounts for roughly 10% of Brazil's total exports; Porto Alegre contributing to at least 20% of this figure.
+Porto Alegre's major exports include plastics, oil, grains, fruits, meat, vehicle parts, soybeans, leather, and rice.
+Because of Porto Alegre's location; the cities port has always been a trading and logistics hub as it is a junction for 5 major rivers.

 Employment

 The unemployment rate of Porto Alegre (2019) is 9.5%, which is 3.04% lower than the employment rate of Brazil.
 It can be seen in the graph below that since 2002 the unemployment rate of Porto Alegre has been generally decreasing until 2014 when they began to rise again.
-It can also be noted that no other capital city between 2014-18 decreased their unemployment rates.
+It can also be noted that no other capital city between 2014 and 2018 decreased their unemployment rates.

 Income

-The average salary in Porto Alegre is between 130, 000$R and 145, 000$R yearly ($22825.04 (USD) to $25458.69 (USD)).
+The average salary in Porto Alegre is between R$130,000 and R$145,000 yearly ($22825.04 (USD) to $25458.69 (USD)).
 Individuals working in the public sector earn on average 6% more than those working in the private sector.
 The average monthly salary has been notably increasing since 2016, averaging a 3% increase up to 2020.
 The income in Porto Alegre compared to that of Brazil shows that on average the salary is 5% higher in Porto Alegre than Brazil.

 Housing

-The average price per square metre in Porto Alegre is 6, 390R$ compared to the average housing cost in Brazil being 7,431.25 R$ per square metre.
+The average price per square metre in Porto Alegre is R$6,390 compared to the average housing cost in Brazil being R$7,431.25 per square metre.
 The price per square metre is on average 15.1% lower in Porto Alegre than the average price in Brazil.